Purism (company): History

 Purism was founded in 2014 with a crowdfunding campaign for the Librem 15, An attempt to manufacture an Intel-based high-end laptop for Linux with "almost no proprietary software".
 A second campaign funded development of a 13-inch model with hardware switches to disable the microphone and camera as a privacy feature.
 These hardware switches were also added to the 15-inch model.

 The two campaigns raised from 1,042 initial backers, and production began at the end of 2015.
 In 2017 Purism announced its transition from a build to order to a build to stock order fulfillment model.

 Purism reincorporated as a social purpose corporation in February 2017 and announced the change in May.

 In 2023, the company was criticized for inconsistent messaging and enforcement of their refund policy, rejecting refunds for multiple customers having valid refund requests.
-Louis Rossmann covered Purism in two videos: the first described one customer's refund request experience and Rossmann's disdain for Purism's behavior; the second described an impassioned email addressed to Rossmann from a former Purism associate, describing the situation from their perspective with the goal of removing the critical video.
-Rossmann did not remove the video.
+Louis Rossmann covered Purism in two videos: the first described one customer's refund request experience and Rossmann's disdain for Purism's behavior; the second described an impassioned email addressed to Rossmann from a Purism volunteer, describing the situation from their perspective with the goal of removing the critical video.
+Rossmann did not remove the video and the volunteer was dismissed from the organization shortly after the video was published.